A mother loses a child custody battle

 We met with Betty and discussed her case.
 She adamantly denied ever striking her child.
 Betty was (and probably still is) a devout Christian so lying wasn’t something she was comfortable with.
 She also admitted to us that she had drank alcohol heavily in the past but had received counseling and help to curb that.
 She didn’t allow alcohol in the house and didn’t drink alcohol now.
 More on that later…

-Working with Betty and her attorney we decided on a plan to document Betty’s interactions with her kids.
+Working with Betty’s attorney we decided on a plan to document Betty’s interactions with her kids.
 She loved her kids and her kids loved her.
-Both Betty and her attorney were sure that this evidence along with Betty’s sobriety would prevail.
+Both Eagle and the attorney were sure that this evidence along with Betty’s sobriety would prevail.

 We taped hours and hours of her with her kids.
 We video taped them laughing together.
 We video taped them discussing school and sports and on every occasion it was clear the children loved their mother and Betty loved them.
 After reviewing the hours of high definition video we obtained we concluded Betty had been telling the truth.